RamSailopal/YottaDB-CI-Testrunner/README.md

 # Setup and execution

 Add the YottaDB global entries to be interogated as the **global** values in the JSON file.
 Add the values expected as the **value** values.
-Add the execution action as a command line statment for the **action** value
+Add the execution action as a command line statement for the **action** value

 Run the testrun python script: